Eomm/blog-posts/posts/bonus-dont-use-jest.md

 We discussed about how to fix this problem in different ways:

 - Adopt the `jest-environment-node-single-context` custom test environment and its limitations
+- Use the `jest-light-runner` runner to get the same isolation feature of `jest` but with a subset of its features
 - Open an issue to the repository of the module that you are using and ask to remove the `instanceof` operator, _that is still a good practice_
 - Choose another test framework. _I personally prefer [`node-tap`](https://www.npmjs.com/package/tap)_

 The `jest` architecture makes total sense for frontend applications that run in the browser and has a different `global` context, but it does not suite the case for Node.js applications.